Introduction: Petrol Pump in India

 - Rs 12 lakhs for rural ROs and Rs 25 lakhs for urban ROs, while the exact value varies from company to company.

-- Your funds will be acceptable in the below modes:
+- Your funds will be accepted in the below modes:

 - National Savings Certificates